 - Handle as much of the direct communications with VA officials as possible, including phone calls, written correspondence, in-person meetings, and other communiques

 - Submit all necessary documentation to VA officials on your behalf

 - Prepare you for any meetings, including medical evaluations, that you must complete with VA officials

 You may already have extensive experience dealing with VA representatives.
-You can rest easy as your lawyer takes over this responsibility from you.
+You can rest easy as your advocate takes over this responsibility from you.

 Lead the Appeals Process

 Appealing a VA decision may be your final chance to get fair disability benefits.
 You must approach this process with care.
-Hiring an attorney will provide essential assistance for your appeal.
-Your lawyer can:
+Hiring an advocate will provide essential assistance for your appeal.
+Your advocate can: